Plane at Newark Airport evacuated after attendant spots suspicious item

 NEWARK, New Jersey (WABC) -- A plane at Newark Airport was evacuated Saturday morning after a flight attendant noticed a suspicious item on board.

-About 150 passengers were taken off the plane and bused to a gate.
+About 150 passengers were taken off the plane onto the tarmac via stairways and bused to a gate.

 No one was injured.